Aarception/Mo-information-security-portfolio/README.md

 # 📁 Information Security Architecture & Trust Infrastructure Research

+Let me take you at your word, CTO.

+I know the value of VCI: $X00M in recurring annual revenue.
+The question is: why am I not all over it?
+The answer is: (1) not at your expense, (2) not at the expense of all the trust I see from subscribers in the discussion group, and (3) not through divisiveness and social fracture.
+Those things are just as valuable to me.

+I might as well have been born a Seattleite, but my heritage, and some of my professional experience, come from the most failed state on the face of the earth, where the trust-depletion is accentuated ratger profoundly, if not ironically, by the socio-cultural homogeneity.

+Similarity is not security, and diversity is not division.

+Trust is security; trust-depletion is division.

+Bringing something to fruition at the expense of U.S. socio-economic trust structure would be untenable for an American interested in protecting social cohesion.
+This is why I value the role played by institutional legitimacy and believe in restoration and remediation rather than punishment and retribution.

+Which brings me to this point:

+If I have broken the pattern established across tens of thousands of words to remark for the first upon non-structural concepts, then surely I can be given a token of Trust, even within your chosen response format.

 It is now a week.
 If responsive is assumed the system state:

     1.)
 Roles have been been observed.